boot2podman/boot2podman/README.md

 > Varlink is an interface description format and protocol that aims to make
 > services accessible to both humans and machines in the simplest feasible way.
+> A varlink interface has a reverse-domain name and specifies which methods the
+> interface implements.
+Each method has named and typed input and output parameters.

 ### Buildah